Deadpikle/EasyBackup/README.md

 ## License

 MIT License.
-Thanks for using this template!
+Thanks for using this software!